Ral Partha Enterprises: Company history

 Ral Partha Enterprises was formed in 1975 when Glenn E. Kidd, Tom Meier and Rich Smethurst set out to produce Meier's sculptures.
 Meier pioneered the sculpture of miniatures in a two-part epoxy putty designed for automotive repair.
 The epoxy held detail better than traditional media and rest of the miniature industry adopted its use.
 When mixed together, the blue and yellow components of the putty formed a green putty which gave rise to the term "Greens" for the original artist's work.
 Finding themselves still short of funds, the three enlisted Marc Rubin, Chuck Crain, and Jack Hesselbrock as partners.
-The six investors pooled USD $3,000 to purchase the equipment necessary to produce Meier's sculptures.
+The six investors pooled US$3,000 to purchase the equipment necessary to produce Meier's sculptures.

 The company had its origins in the established hobby of historical wargaming, but the company's rapid growth was fostered by the popularity of role-playing games.
 The company was named Ral-Partha after a particularly successful wizard character created by Tom's young friend John Winkler.
 The character was a notoriously hard bargainer whose shrewdness was exemplified by the catch phrase "What's it worth to you?"
 It was hoped that the fledgling company would have similar good fortune.
 Like their popular line of "3-stage characters," Ral Partha has had a trio of aspects.
 The first was Winkler's gaming character, depicted as ES-001 Evil Wizard, casting spell.
 "Ral" Winkler himself became one of the company's chief casters.
 Lastly, "Ral" was the company's totemic progenitor credited with collaborative projects and depicted as 10–412 Lord of the Balrogs.